 YOUTH THEATRE DIRECTOR

+District-14 Youth Theatre is led by Andy Taylor-Edwards.
 Andy is a qualified Drama teacher from the University of Wales with 20 years experience of leading and teaching expressive arts to secondary school students.
-A highly successful teacher, Andy secured excellent GCSE results through his outstanding relationships with young people, based on high expectations and constant support.
-On his appointment as Principal of a large secondary academy, his commitment to the arts remained strong as he created a culture with a strong creative heartbeat, thanks to significant curriculum coverage, a prolific extracurricular programme and award-winning performance facilities.
+In mainstream schools, Andy secured excellent GCSE results through his outstanding relationships with young people, based on high expectations and constant support.
+On his appointment as Principal of a large secondary academy, his commitment to the arts remained strong as he created a school culture with a strong creative heartbeat, thanks to significant curriculum coverage, a prolific extracurricular programme and the design of award-winning performance facilities.
 He has produced and directed many performances, including ’Jesus Christ Superstar’, ‘Moulin Rouge’, ‘The Chrysalids’, ‘Romeo & Juliet’ and ‘Alice in Wonderland’.
 Andy was also a key part of a BBC production team awarded a BAFTA for ‘Best Teenage Documentary’.
 He is currently Director of The Learning Collective Group, who work with schools, charities, business and local communities on a range of arts and literacy projects.